Graduate Workshop in Algebraic Geometry

 - Group work (4 parallel): 1:30-4:30pm

-Activities on Saturday February 17th will be held in the Simons Building (building 2) at MIT.
+Activities on Saturday February 17th will be held in the Simons Building (building 2) and the adjacent building 4 at MIT; a room number w-xyz indicates that the room is in building w and on floor x (so for example 2-449 is in building 2 on the 4th floor).
 See this page for information on getting to the Simons Building, as well as the interactive MIT campus map here.
 Activities on Sunday February 18th will be held in the Science Center at Harvard University.
 See this page for information on getting to the Science Center.
+Hall A is on the ground floor of the Science Center.

 Accommodations for funded participants will be arranged by the organizers after funding decisions have been made.
 If you are arranging your own accommodations for the workshop, we suggest looking into Hosteling International Boston (bed in a shared room), the Porter Square Hotel, and Airbnb for affordable options.